 Free yourself from the thought that every time you mess up, you are an absolute failure.
 This will, in time, help to silence that inner critic and help you learn to look at your mistakes as an opportunity to grow.

-It’s perfectly okay to seek the support of others, especially when we are struggling with self-hatred or intense feelings of inadequacy.
+It’s perfectly okay to spend time and seek the support of others, whether an old friend or trusted relative, especially when we are struggling with self-hatred or intense feelings of inadequacy.

-If needed, you can find a good professional to talk to, whether it be a minister, a counselor, or a psychiatrist.
+If needed, you can find a competent professional to talk to, whether it be a minister, a counselor, or a psychiatrist.

-They can help find ways to reverse the hate you may feel towards yourself and better your thought process for long-lasting mental health.
+They can help find ways to reverse the hate you may feel towards yourself, address self loathing symptoms, and help you with your thought process to improve self esteem and for long-lasting mental health.